dwbzen/careers/docs/FutureEnhancements.md

 of some penalty.
 For example, when another player calls in favors
 or when landing on "Buy Experience" and lose a card for "just looking."

-**Hospital/Unemployment**  -1 if a player is in the Hospital/Unemployment at the end of the Turn, 0 otherwise.
+**Sick/Unemployed**  -1 if a player is in the Hospital or in Unemployment at the end of the Turn, 0 otherwise.

-**Goal fulfillment** has a value of -1, 0 or 1 for each goal component (cash, stars, hearts).
+**Can retire**  1 if you can retire any time after this turn, 0 otherwise or if already retired

-A value of -1 if a previously fulfilled goal becomes short because of some loss (like half your cash).
+**Goal fulfillment** has a value of  0 or 1 for each goal component (cash, stars, hearts).
 0 if no net change.
 1 if the goal is fulfilled.

 **Defensive strategy**  There are defensive or strategic actions that contribute to the overall quality (outcome) of a turn including: